-- Providing information to the Secretary of State and LA about any suspensions and exclusions within the last 12 months. - Arranging suitable full-time education for any pupil of compulsory school age who is suspended.

-- Considering parents' representations about suspensions and exclusions within 15 school days of receiving notice if the appropriate requirements are met. - Where a suspension or exclusion would result in a pupil missing a public examination or test, considering the suspension or exclusion before this date. - Considering whether it would be appropriate for a pupil to be permitted onto the school premises to sit the public examination or test. - Arranging the representation meeting at a time and date convenient to all parties, but in compliance with the statutory time limits. - Adhering to its responsibilities to consider the reinstatement of pupils. - Considering the interests and circumstances of the suspended or excluded pupil, including the circumstances in which they were suspended or excluded, and have due regard to the interests of others at the school. - Using the civil standard of proof (based on the 'balance of probabilities', it is more than likely that the fact is true) when establishing the facts relating to a suspension or exclusion. - Ensuring clear minutes are taken of the representation meeting. - Noting the outcome of the representation meeting on the pupil's education record, along with copies of relevant papers for future reference. - Notifying the pupil's parents, the headteacher and LA of its decision and the reasons for it, without delay.
+- Providing information to the Secretary of State and LA about any suspensions and exclusions within the last 12 months. - Arranging suitable full-time education for any pupil of compulsory school age who is suspended. - Considering parents' representations about suspensions and exclusions within 15 school days of receiving notice if the appropriate requirements are met. - Where a suspension or exclusion would result in a pupil missing a public examination or test, considering the suspension or exclusion before this date. - Considering whether it would be appropriate for a pupil to be permitted onto the school premises to sit the public examination or test. - Arranging the representation meeting at a time and date convenient to all parties, but in compliance with the statutory time limits. - Arranging for the representation meeting to take place via remote access where requested by parents or excluded pupils aged 18 and over. - Adhering to its responsibilities to consider the reinstatement of pupils. - Considering the interests and circumstances of the suspended or excluded pupil, including the circumstances in which they were suspended or excluded, and have due regard to the interests of others at the school. - Using the civil standard of proof (based on the 'balance of probabilities', it is more than likely that the fact is true) when establishing the facts relating to a suspension or exclusion. - Ensuring clear minutes are taken of the representation meeting. - Noting the outcome of the representation meeting on the pupil's education record, along with copies of relevant papers for future reference. - Notifying the pupil's parents, the Headteacher/Executive Headteacher and the LA of its decision and the reasons for it, without delay.